We can enhance your next group gathering held at Holden Arboretum or Cleveland Botanical Garden through a variety of informative one-hour programs.

 Attracting Pollinators to Your Garden

 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
-This program is only offered at the Holden Arboretum during the months of June through September and takes place entirely in the garden.
+This class is best taken in person at the Arboretum from June-September and takes place entirely in the garden.

 Graper has a master’s degree in science education from the University of Delaware and received her undergraduate degree in environmental science from the University of Virginia.